knetikmedia/knetikcloud-ruby-client/docs/ActivitiesApi.md

 activity_occurrence_id = 789 # Integer | The id of the activity occurrence

 opts = {
-  activity_occurrence_status: KnetikCloudClient::ValueWrapperstring.new # ValueWrapperstring | The activity occurrence status object
+  activity_occurrence_status: KnetikCloudClient::ActivityOccurrenceStatusWrapper.new # ActivityOccurrenceStatusWrapper | The activity occurrence status object
 }

 begin